 If you underwent an IVC filter placement and suffered serious complications, you may be eligible to file a claim against the device’s manufacturer.

-The experienced attorneys at Banville Law are currently investigating potential claims involving:
+The experienced attorneys at The Product Lawyers are currently investigating potential claims involving:

 To find more information and learn about case eligibility, call or fill out our online contact form.